 Honesty is the Best Policy But Silence is Golden

-Salinas Criminal Defense Attorney Julie Crawford has over a decade of experience in Monterey County courts.
-She knows that dealing with the police is an extremely stressful and frightening experience.
+We have have over two decades of combined experience in Monterey County courts.
+We understand that dealing with the police is an extremely stressful and frightening experience.
 This is worse if you don't have an experienced defense attorney protecting your rights.
 Every day, people throughout Salinas, Monterey and the surrounding areas are arrested and talk to the police because they are nervous.
 They think that if they talk it will help them.

 There are some simple guidelines that anyone arrested for any charge from DUI to homicide should follow: